UAM: A Unified Attention-Mamba Backbone of Multimodal Framework for Tumor Cell Classification: Methods

 \subsection{Amamba Encoder}

-Given the high-throughput nature of radiomics data, it is crucial to identify effective methods for extracting feature dependency information and generating comprehensive global representations.
-This paper presents a novel and practical backbone for encoding radiomics features, designed to effectively capture long-range dependency information, thereby facilitating cross-attention mechanisms to focus on important radiomics features and generate embeddings with more meaningful global information.
+Given the high-throughput nature of image patches, it is crucial to identify effective methods for extracting feature dependency information and generating comprehensive global representations.
+This paper presents a novel and practical backbone for encoding features, designed to effectively capture long-range dependency information, thereby facilitating cross-attention mechanisms to focus on important image features and generate embeddings with more meaningful global information.
 Given that Mamba~\cite{mamba} enables efficient extraction of long-range dependencies in linear time, we employ the SSM to encode features as the values $V_{it}$ in the cross-attention module, while using the original input embeddings as the query $Q_i$ and key $K_i$.
 Thus, $\bar{x}_i^f$ will first be computed as:

 where $h_{i(t-1)}$ is the hidden state at the $t_\text{th}$ sequence derived from state space model (SSM)~\cite{mamba}. $h_{it}$ will then be embedded into cross-attention, which is defined as:

 where we add one residual connection for $h_{it}$ to enhance the stability of modules, similar to the Jamba~\cite{jamba}.
 Thus, the final outputs of Amamba should be: